 My first box arrived in the middle of January—the perfect time, really, because Danny and I were feeling really tired of everything I usually cook that’s more plant-based and healthy.
 The first dish I made was the kohlrabi noodles with pesto and salmon.
 It was so good—even Forrest ate some of it, and getting him to try new things is always a challenge.
 The salmon in particular was really delicious.

 I think that’s one of the most exciting things about Hungryroot now, is the option to add protein sources.
 They offer salmon and chicken sausage right now.
 Both are delicious!
 (I actually went and bought some local chicken sausage after seeing some of the available recipes!)
+If you struggle with buying proteins, this is a great option.
+Danny and I don’t like to purchase meat products that come from most stores, instead choosing to buy locally; this can be more expensive for sure.
+The salmon and chicken sausage, however, are really delicious and perfect for using in tons of dishes.

 So, Is It Worth It?

 I think if you’re a really practiced cook, and just need some new ideas, this is also a great way to give you some options.
 As well, if you’re just learning to cook and aren’t sure how to cook, say, brussel sprouts… this is a great way to learn, see what you like, and gain some experience cooking!
+And lastly, if you’re super busy and feel like you’re hitting the drive thru more often than you’re turning on your stove, Hungryroot gives you the option to have something healthy waiting for you in the fridge, even if you only have energy to cook some butternut squash noodles and add some jarred marinara sauce.
+(Honestly, it’s delicious though!
+Highly recommend.)

 I’m really excited to be able to offer my readers a discount for their first two boxes.
 Use the code 25OFF2PAUSES for $25 off your first two boxes (that’s $25 each, $50 total) when you sign up at Hungryroot.